sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/network-policy
 ```

+3. Apply the network-policy component to your cluster.
+This will create a NetworkPolicy resource that only allows traffic between pods in the namespace labeled with name: sourcegraph-prod

-> NOTE: You will need to augment this example NetworkPolicy to allow traffic to external services
-> you plan to use (like github.com) and ingress traffic from
-> the outside to the frontend for the users of the Sourcegraph installation.
-> Check out this [collection](https://github.com/ahmetb/kubernetes-network-policy-recipes) of NetworkPolicies to get started.
+4. If you need to allow traffic to external services or ingress traffic from the outside to the frontend, you will need to augment the example NetworkPolicy.
+You can check out this [collection](https://github.com/ahmetb/kubernetes-network-policy-recipes) of NetworkPolicies to get started.

+> NOTE: You should check with your cluster administrator to ensure that NetworkPolicy is supported in your cluster.

 ## Environment variables

-Update the environment variables for **sourcegraph-frontend** inside the `env/frontend.env` file that is located within your overlay directory.
+To update environment variables for **sourcegraph-frontend**, edit the `env/frontend.env` file located in your overlay directory.
 For example:

 ```sh
 # new/overlays/$OVERLAY_NAME/env/frontend.env